Showing posts sorted by relevance for query fodder. Sort by date Show all posts

 Graphics are humble and suit the retro theme plus I love its title screen - which is actually a good intro.
 Sadly, there are no sound effects so Mad Max music plays throughout - never a bad thing!!
 Overall, Nibe is pretty straightforward and also extremely challenging thanks to a sinister design.
 Stick with it because the basic mechanics are spot-on and Nibe will certainly test your reactions, patience and concentration so prepare thyself to be tormented!!

-I really enjoyed this olde game but beware, it's tough.
+I really enjoyed this olde game, but beware, it's tough.
 Probably too tough for you!!!

 - MULTRIX -

 Groan, another Tetris game?
-Yup, and it's not that good I'm sorry to say so play BLAT or Teserae instead.
+Yup, and it's not that good, I'm sorry to say, so play BLAT or Teserae instead.

 - The CryptO'pinion -

-That was not an awesome ride through the Atari ST history books I first imagined.
+That was not the awesome ride through the Atari ST history books I first imagined.
 In fact, it was a little bit of a letdown, if I'm honest.
-Not only did I have compatibility problems with a couple of games (Atari STe) but this was a true mixed bag of joy, disappointment and even a few stinkers thrown in for good measure!
+Not only did I have compatibility problems with a couple of games (Atari STe), but this was a true mixed bag of joy, disappointment and even a few stinkers thrown in for good measure!

-It all depends on what you like but, Deadland and Nibe are the best reasons to click download.
+It all depends on what you like, but Deadland and Nibe are the best reasons to click download.